- Performance and fit

 Reputation Rankings

-The two most widely known and used rankings are the ‘QS World University Rankings’ and the ‘Times Higher Education: World University Rankings’.
-Both sets of rankings allow users to select specific indicators to consult rankings for a given region and thereby compare potential partners.
-For Europe, ‘U-Multirank’ rankings provide filtering functions and offer more information on teaching quality.
+The two most widely known and used rankings are the QS World University Rankings and the Times Higher Education: World University Ranking.
+Both sets of rankings now allow users to select specific indicators to consult rankings for a given region and thereby compare potential partners.
+For Europe, U-Multirank rankings provide filtering functions and offer more information on teaching quality.
 You can stipulate your priorities, making it easier to find a partner which is the right fit.
 However, the impact of reputation itself is not yet as high as for the two other rankings above.
-When comparing positions, it is also worth consulting the ‘Academic Ranking of World Universities (ARWU)’ and the ‘U.S. News and World Report Best Global Universities Rankings’.
+When comparing positions, it is also worth consulting the Academic Ranking of World Universities (ARWU) and the U.S. News and World Report Best Global Universities Rankings.

 Each of the rankings surveys different criteria and prioritises different aspects.
-In 2017, GATE-Germany published a comprehensive study of the profiles and classification of international higher education rankings, discussing their significance for higher education marketing.
-National higher education rankings provide information for single countries, such as the ‘Sunday Times and The Times Good University Guide’ and the ‘Guardian University Guide’.
-The DAAD can also provide rankings for other countries if required.
+In 2017, GATE-Germany published a comprehensive study of the profiles and classification of international higher education rankings: GATE-Germany (2017): International higher education rankings and their significance for higher education marketing (in German).

-National higher education rankings provide information for single countries, such as the ‘Sunday Times and The Times Good University Guide’ and the ‘Guardian University Guide’.
+National higher education rankings provide information for single countries, such as the Sunday Times and The Times Good University Guide and the Guardian University Guide.
 The DAAD can also provide rankings for other countries if required.

 DFG GEPRIS database